What to Do in Kennett, Missouri

 Lamberts – Home of the famous throwed rolls and only an hour from hunting grounds in Kennett.
 You’ll definitely want to come with an appetite here, too.
 Southern comfort food at its best, and plenty of it.
 You’ve got to try the jam and honey butter with the rolls.
 We’ll have to roll you in or out of the duck pits as you’ll be in food coma.

 Where to Sleep & Stay

 While we do not offer duck hunting lodging, we have a couple of great recommendations for you to check out in the area.

 Elk Chute Lodge – Located in Gobler, Missouri (about 5 minutes from Kennett) is one of our favorite places to recommend hunters to stay in the area.
 It is beautiful, cozy and clean (because that’s important).
 This is a locally-owned lodge who are very accommodating and inviting to hunters.

 Drury Inn – This hotel is located right off of Interstate 55 in Hayti, Missouri.
 We often suggest this place to stay as its the nicest hotel in the area.

-Bootheel Lodge – An economical and convenient choice located just off I55 on the MIssouri and Arkansas border.
+Bootheel Lodge – Locally owned with heated mudroom, heated dog kennels and very clean hunting lodge with all the amentities.
+An economical and convenient choice located just off I55 on the Missouri and Arkansas border.